ljyeliz/ljyeliz/README.md

-# Hello there, I'm Elizabeth! 📟
+# Hello there!

-🌟 I'm passionate about technology, coding, and continuous learning.
-Here's a bit about me:
+📟 I'm passionate about technology, coding, and continuous learning!

 ## About Me
 - 👀 My cca was Infocomm Club in secondary school.